 The sun is settin’ like molasses in the sky

-This imagery adds warmth and nostalgia, depicting a mother and child in a joyful, intimate moment.
-The slow, golden sunset “like molasses” enhances the tranquil, timeless atmosphere of the South, evoking memories of simpler, more connected times.
-The music serves as a backdrop for this tender family moment.
+The slow, golden sunset “like molasses” enhances the tranquil, timeless atmosphere of the South and brings back memories of simpler, more connected times.

 Chorus: The Magnetic Appeal of Elvis Presley